liamwalsh1980/Milestone-Project-2/README.md

 * Upon successfully submitting the feedback form the user will receive the following message - 'Thank you for your feedback {name}.
 We hope you enjoyed the quiz!'.
 * If the form is submitted with all fields completed but doesn't deliver properly the user will see the following message - 'Sorry {name} something went wrong.
 Please try submitting your feedback again!'.
 * In the message box the user will need to click the 'close' button at the bottom right which will close the message and reset the fields in the form.
+* Auto-reply sent to the user thanking them for their feedback and prompting them to revisit the site quiz section.

 #### Answers page
 * A sub header - 'The Answers'.